Do I need to tell you about my cancer when buying travel insurance?

 - Skin cancer

-If you’re living with cancer, or are in remission then we may be able to offer you our full cover if you can say yes to all of the following:
+Whether you’re living with cancer or are in remission, we may be able to offer cover if:

 - Your doctor has declared you fit to travel